 Ecamm Live supports displaying web widgets as Overlays.
 Widgets are transparent web pages designed to be overlayed on a live stream.
 They typically include dynamic content such as alerts and chat messages.
 Streamlabs widgets are a quick way to get started.

-Widget Overlays require an Ecamm Live Pro plan and macOS 10.13 or newer.
+Widget Overlays require an Ecamm Live Pro plan.

 Once you have created a widget, locate and copy the widget's URL.
 See the example below from the streamlabs.com Alert box widget.